J. S. Grimaldi: Decline

-The critical comparisons between Grimaldi and his father also adversely affected their personal relationship.
+The critical comparisons between Grimaldi and his father adversely affected their personal relationship.
 By the early 1820s, Grimaldi became resentful of his father and publicly shunned any association with him.
-JS turned to alcohol and became increasingly unreliable; his professional engagements became rare as theatre managers were reluctant to hire him.
+JS turned to alcohol, becoming increasingly unreliable, and theatre managers were reluctant to hire him.
 He survived two suicide attempts: in 1821 he cut his throat, and two years later he lacerated himself on a window.
-Fortunes at Sadler's Wells were also dwindling, with lessees failing to mount new engagements, thus leaving Grimaldi out of work.
-His alcoholism effectively ended his career as he became abusive to colleagues and even more unreliable.
+Fortunes at Sadler's Wells were also dwindling, with lessees failing to mount new engagements, leaving Grimaldi out of work.
+His alcoholism effectively ended his career as he became abusive to colleagues and undependable.

-Grimaldi became estranged from his parents in 1823, who saw their son only occasionally over the next four years, as Grimaldi went out of his way to avoid them.
+From 1823 to 1827, Grimaldi went out of his way to avoid seeing his parents.
 They communicated only through written correspondence, with Grimaldi often sending his father letters begging for money.
 Grimaldi stated to his father that "At present I am in difficulties; but as long as I earn a shilling you shall have half."
 Grimaldi finally returned home in 1827, when his parents were awakened one night to discover their son standing in the street, feverish, emaciated and dishevelled.
-He was taken in by his parents, who managed to secure him a number of brief theatrical engagements, including a few Christmas pantomimes and benefits for his father.
+His parents took him in and managed to secure him a number of brief theatrical engagements, including a few Christmas pantomimes and benefits for his father.

 Grimaldi's lack of a steady income eventually led to him being incarcerated in a debtors' prison.
 Upon his release on 3 March 1831, he moved in with his parents, who again tried to find him employment; their efforts failed because he did not appear for rehearsals.
 Grimaldi soon reverted to his old ways and often abused his parents' charitable nature by bringing home prostitutes and fighting with his alcoholic friends within the house.
 He moved out later that year.

 His final performance was at the Tottenham Street Theatre in a production of Don Juan, in 1832, playing the part of Scaramouche.

 Death

 Grimaldi died at age 30 on 11 December 1832 in Tottenham and was interred at Whitefield's Tabernacle.
 The cause of his death remains a mystery and was treated with some suspicion.
 Although he had been an alcoholic and had suffered from epilepsy and bouts of mental illness for many years, there were suspicions that he had been poisoned or had died as a result of injuries sustained in a drunken brawl.
 His parents were devastated by his death and attempted suicide but survived.
-His mother died in 1834, and his father survived him by five years.
+His mother died in 1834, and his father died in 1837.